AyrA/Arduino-Keypad/README.md

-In the loop function where `ask_pin` is called, you can change the arguments to allow an empty pin, and to mask it using asterisks on the LCD.
+In the loop function where `ask_pin` is called, you can change the arguments to allow an empty pin, and to mask it using asterisks on the LCD instead of showing the digits.
 By default, both options are disabled.

 ### Reading The Pin